Introduction to GI cancer

 Common symptoms include: pain, fatigue, weight loss and obstructive syndromes, such as ascites and jaundice15

-Risk factors include: chronic liver disease, liver cirrhosis, hepatitis infection14
+Risk factors include: chronic liver disease, liver cirrhosis and hepatitis infection.14

-There are two main subtypes of oesophageal cancer – squamous cell carcinoma (SCC) and adenocarcinoma.
-SCC occurs more frequently in the upper and middle parts of the oesophageal tract, while adenocarcinoma usually occurs in the lower part of the oesophagus, near the junction with the stomach.16
+There are two main subtypes of esophageal cancer – squamous cell carcinoma (SCC) and adenocarcinoma.
+SCC occurs more frequently in the upper and middle parts of the esophageal tract, while adenocarcinoma usually occurs in the lower part of the esophagus, near the junction with the stomach.16

-Although SCC accounts for approximately 90% of cases of oesophageal cancer, adenocarcinoma is associated with a higher mortality rate.
+Although SCC accounts for approximately 90% of cases of esophageal cancer, adenocarcinoma is associated with a higher mortality rate.
 Indeed, adenocarcinoma mortality rates have now surpassed those of SCC in some countries.16,17

-Location of the oesophagus within the digestive system
+Location of the esophagus within the digestive system

-Anal cancer represents only 1.5% of GI cancers, but there has been an increase in the global incidence in recent decades.18 Squamous cell carcinoma of the anus is strongly associated with human papillomavirus (HPV) infection, which represents the causative agent in 80–85% of cases.19
+Anal cancer represents only 1.5% of GI cancers, but there has been an increase in the global incidence in recent decades.18 SCC of the anus is strongly associated with human papillomavirus (HPV) infection, which represents the causative agent in 80–85% of cases.19

 Location of the anus within the digestive system

-Common symptoms include: a perianal mass, non-healing ulcers, pain, bleeding, itching, discharge, faecal incontinence and fistulae.19
+Common symptoms include: a perianal mass, non-healing ulcers, pain, bleeding, itching, discharge, fecal incontinence and fistulae.19

 Risk factors include: HPV infection, anal intercourse, a high lifetime number of sexual partners, human immunodeficiency virus infection, immune suppression in transplant recipients, use of immunosuppressants, a history of other HPV-related cancers, autoimmune disorders, social deprivation and cigarette smoking.19

-GI NETs can arise from the pancreas or neuroendocrine cells distributed throughout the mucosa and submucosa of the GI tract.4,20 GI NETs comprise a heterogeneous group of tumours that can present with a variety of clinical symptoms.21 The risk factors are not well characterised, but multiple endocrine neoplasia type 1 syndrome is implicated, and genetic and familial associations have been observed.20
+GI NETs arise from the diffuse neuroendocrine system and comprise a heterogeneous group of tumors that can present with a variety of clinical symptoms.21,22 The risk factors are not well characterized, but multiple endocrine neoplasia type 1 syndrome is implicated, and genetic and familial associations have been observed.20

-Neuroendocrine neoplasms are broadly divided into two groups on the basis of clinical behaviour, histology and proliferation rate:20
+NENs are broadly divided into two groups on the basis of clinical behavior, histology and proliferation rate:20,22

-GISTs account for approximately 1% of all GI tumours, but they are the most common mesenchymal tumours of the GI tract.5 They are thought to grow from specialised interstitial cells of Cajal (ICCs) that function as pacemaker-like intermediates between the GI autonomic nervous system and smooth muscle cells, regulating GI motility and autonomic nerve function.5,22
+GISTs account for approximately 1% of all GI tumors, but they are the most common mesenchymal tumors of the GI tract.5 They are thought to grow from specialized interstitial cells of Cajal that function as pacemaker-like intermediates between the GI autonomic nervous system and smooth muscle cells, regulating GI motility and autonomic nerve function.5,23

 Some people with GISTs may experience pain or swelling in the abdomen, nausea, vomiting, loss of appetite or weight loss.
-Anaemia, black and tarry stools and vomiting of blood can also occur in cases where GISTs cause GI bleeding.22 A family history of GISTs is generally associated with more symptomatic disease and multiple (rather than single, ‘sporadic’) tumours.22
+Anemia, black and tarry stools and vomiting of blood can also occur in cases where GISTs cause GI bleeding.23 A family history of GISTs is generally associated with more symptomatic disease and multiple (rather than single, ‘sporadic’) tumors.23

-The formation of GISTs is most commonly associated with mutations in the tyrosine-protein kinase KIT gene (approximately 80% of cases) and the platelet-derived growth factor receptor alpha gene (PDGFRA; approximately 10% of cases).22
+The formation of GISTs is most commonly associated with mutations in the tyrosine-protein kinase KIT gene (approximately 80% of cases) and the platelet-derived growth factor receptor alpha gene (PDGFRA; approximately 10% of cases).23

 Treatment may involve surgery and/or use of tyrosine kinase inhibitors (TKIs), depending on the extent of disease and TKI sensitivity.5